-This post is not about an old building, it is about a natural feature, the Blue Hole, that pertains to the last post.
+This post is not about an old building, it is about a natural feature, the Blue Hole, that pertains to the last post about the Upper Pump House.
 It is historically significant since water was vitally important to the early settlers, as it is to our community today.

 This is the ampitheatre in the Botanical Garden.
 During the years of the Water Works Company, this was the reservoir for the water pumped from the Upper Pump House which was located 1/2 mile below the Blue Hole, the official headwaters of the San Antonio River.

 This is the Blue Hole as it looks today, bone dry.
 A combination of drilling artesian wells and exteme drought took its toll on the spring.
 It will begin to flow again when the Edwards Aquifer reaches a certain level; however, the Aquifer is currently far below that level.
 In the 1940's the Blue Hole was dry, and did not begin to flow again until a significant rain in the early 1970's brought the water level up.
 When there is water flowing form the spring it has a bluish cast, thus the name.